Houston Ada Oilers: The first Oilers

 In 1920, in Bartlesville, Oklahoma the Phillips 66ers (nicknamed as the Oilers) was founded by the company's employees.
 Boots Adams, future president of the company, helped organize the 66ers and played on the team as well.
 Featuring players like Bob Kurland, the game’s first 7-foot center, Phillips became a dominant force in its league winning 11 national titles (with 10 second-place finishes) and 11 first-place finishes in the NIBL (including 10 straight between 1948 and 1958).

 Thirty years later, Boots' son, Bud, owner of the Ada company (he later purchased the Tennessee Titans of the National Football League), introduced the idea of similarly forming a basketball team from the company, based in Houston.

 Thanks to his support, the team was founded in 1952 with Ada Oil company sponsorship.
 They instantly became as part of the National Industrial Basketball League, an amateur league that seriously challenged the NBA for players and headlines during its heyday in the 1940s and 1950s.
 The Oilers never really challenged their sisterly club, the Phillips 66ers for league supremacy, going 24–34 in NIBL games in their three years here (1952 through 1955).

-A talented generation
+A new generation

-Featuring players such as Johnny Stanich, a UCLA All-American who was a star despite a childhood accident that cost him three fingers on his left hand, Parks, a defense-minded swingman who played with Kurland at Oklahoma A&M, Nick Revon, a lightning-quick guard from New Orleans, Marc Freiberger, a 6-11 center from Oklahoma, and Elton Cotton, a 6-6 forward from the University of Houston who could throw down "skywalking dunks", the Oilers could be a competitive force.
+Featuring players such as Johnny Stanich, a UCLA All-American who was successful despite a childhood accident that cost him three fingers on his left hand, Parks, a defense-minded swingman who played with Kurland at Oklahoma A&M, Nick Revon, a guard from New Orleans, Marc Freiberger, a 6'11" center from Oklahoma, and Elton Cotton, a 6'6" forward from the University of Houston.